erramirez/r4bs/DataManipulation.md

 In some cases you'll only want to add a few rows to a data frame, add a few columns to a data frame, or combine data frames that have the same variables.

 The most common method of combining data sets that have \* the same exact structure\* is to use the `rbind()` function.
-Keep in mind that this method is restrive as it requires the column names to be *identical* across each each of the data set.
+Keep in mind that this method is restrictive as it requires the column names to be *identical* across each each of the data set.
 Let's try it with a few of our dailyActivity data sets.

 ``` r
 # read in p01